osteth/Sovol-SV05-Donkey-Modpack/README.md

 The manual also instructs to install the filament guide upside down from the way it should really work.
 I flip it over and attach it so the top of the bracket touches the upper corner bracket.

 ## Modification Stage 1:

+### Notice! - I have since encountered issues with the extruder that prevent the system from printing to my expectations.
+Please check issues for more info

 In stage one we are making the lowest cost/return modsifications only.

 First and foremost, change the firmware, immediately. https://github.com/osteth/Sovol-SV05-Donkey-Modpack/blob/a93c873029fcdde4d4e717f142fba4256eb7f2ac/SV05%20Firmware/HillSoftware%20Octoprint%20Enabled%20Firmware.bin

 This is the firmware I am currently using.
 I found it from https://github.com/hillsoftware/SV05 there may be some updates you can find at that link.

 While purchasing your SV05 I highly reccomend additionally purchasing a bi-metal heatbreak and hardened nozzels.